Kyle Gupton: Detroit Cobras

 In 2021, it was announced that he would play the second half of the season with the Detroit Cobras.
 During the season, he reached over 2,000 career points, after 78 career games.
 He led the Cobras in scoring with an average of 25.8 points per game, before the association withdrew from the league.

 Oakland County Pharaohs

 In 2022, he agreed to a two-way deal with the Oakland County Pharaohs.
-His season-high thus far, is 28 points, while sinking seven three-pointers against the Sudbury Five.
-He is currently averaging 22.5 points per game, while shooting 54% from behind the three-point line.
+His season-high was 28 points, while sinking seven three-pointers against the Sudbury Five.
+He averaged 22.5 points per game, while shooting 58% from the field, and 54% from behind the three-point line for the season.